-During a storm, PVTA will post Active Alerts for all PVTA routes and services affected at pvta.com.
+During a storm, PVTA will post active alerts for all PVTA routes and services affected.
 You can also tune into the local radio and news stations for service modifications.

 Please wait at least 10 minutes beyond the scheduled arrival time before calling PVTA to inquire about a late bus.
-Download our App PVTrAck for real time information on routes and to see the current location of your bus.
+Use the Transit app that shows PVTA data for real time information on routes and to see the current location of your bus.

 Depending on the storm's severity, it may take hours to days for detoured buses to return to their regular routes.
-Visit pvta.com to find out when regular service will resume.
+Visit the information page to find out when regular service will resume.